beefytech/Beef_website/www.beef-lang.org/content/home/hero.md

 Beef is an open source performance-oriented compiled programming language which has been built hand-in-hand with its IDE environment.

-Binaries are available for Windows, and Linux is supported via building from source.
+Binaries are available for Windows, and building from source is supported on Windows, Linux, and macOS.